-In order to count as elective credit in the Graduate School of Architecture & Urban Design, a course must be at the 300 level or above.
+In order to count as elective credit in the Graduate School of Architecture & Urban Design for master's programs, a course must be at the 300 level or above.

-Courses in University College do not count toward degree requirements.
+Courses in the School of Continuing & Professional Studies do not count toward degree requirements.

-Graduate students may not register for courses in the McKelvey School of Engineering unless they have been admitted to the Master of Construction Management (MCM/MArch) dual degree program (http://samfoxschool.wustl.edu/node/4118).
+Graduate students may not register for Construction Management courses in the McKelvey School of Engineering Sever Institute unless they have been admitted to the Master of Construction Management (MCM/MArch) dual degree program.
 The only exception is T64 CNST 573 Fundamentals in Construction Management, which can be taken as an elective by any student in the Graduate School of Architecture & Urban Design.
+Students who enroll in Construction Management courses without admission to the MCM program will be assessed additional tuition for these courses.